-Replace a faulty cluster node
+Replace a cluster node

-To replace a faulty node:
+To replace a failed node:

-Acquire a new node that is identical to the old node, install and configure Redis Enterprise Software on it per the install instructions.Note:If you are using Redis on Flash, you must make sure the required flash storage is set up on this new node.
+Install and configure Redis Enterprise Software on the node.
+See Install and setup for more information.Note:If you are using Auto Tiering, make sure the required flash storage is set up on this new node.

+Add the node to the cluster.
 Make sure the new node has as much available memory as the faulty node.

-A message appears, informing you that the cluster has a faulty node and that the new node replaces the faulty node.
+A message will appear informing you that the cluster has a faulty node and that the new node will replace the faulty node.Note:

 - If there is a faulty node in the cluster to which you are adding a node, Redis Enterprise Software will use the new node to replace the faulty one.

-- If you are using the DNS NS record based connection approach, the DNS records must be updated each time a node is added or replaced.
+- Any existing DNS records must be updated each time a node is added or replaced.